 In August 2018, the ATP switched from telephone to address-based recruitment.
-Invitations were sent to a random, address-based sample (ABS) of households selected from the U.S. Postal

-Service's Delivery Sequence File.
+Invitations were sent to a random, address-based sample (ABS) of households selected from the U.S. Postal Service's Delivery Sequence File.
 In each household, the adult with the next birthday was asked to go online to complete a survey, at the end of which they were invited to join the panel.
 For a random half-sample of invitations, households without internet access were instructed to return a postcard.
 These households were contacted by telephone and sent a tablet if they agreed to participate.
 A total of 9,396 were invited to join the panel, and 8,778 agreed to join the panel and completed an initial profile survey.
 The same recruitment procedure was carried out on August 19, 2019, from which a total of 5,900 were invited to join the panel and 4,720 agreed to join the panel and completed an initial profile survey.
-Of the 23,440 individuals who have ever joined the ATP, 15,448 remained active panelists and continued to receive survey invitations at the time this survey was conducted.
+Of the 23,440 individuals who have ever joined the ATP, 15,427 remained active panelists and continued to receive survey invitations at the time this survey was conducted.

 The U.S. Postal Service's Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.
+The American Trends Panel never uses breakout routers or chains that direct respondents to additional surveys.

-&lt;sup>1 AAPOR Task Force on Address-based Sampling.
+1 AAPOR Task Force on Address-based Sampling.
 2016.
 "AAPOR Report: Address-based Sampling."